CEXTBurmawala/notes/docker_deploy/docker_general.md

 #### Launch a container:
 `docker run <flag> <name>:<version_number>`

 By default, Docker will run containers in the foreground.
-Adding '-d' flag will run the container in the background (detatched).
-Docker will run the latest version of the image, in order to specify the versio number required, add a colon and the version number required.
+Adding '-d' flag will run the container in the background (detached).
+Docker will run the latest version of the image, in order to specify the version number required, add a colon and the version number required.

 #### Save data to Docker host:
 `docker run -d --name <name> -v <directory_path>:/data/<container>`